 Change the default duration that is reviewed to 10s.

-In the figure, click on the [Flip +/-] button to have the negative values pointing up (convention used by most neurologists).
+In the figure, select the display option "Flip Y Axis" to have the negative values pointing up (convention used by many neurologists).

 Open a 2D Sensor cap map of the EEG sensor values:

 Right-click on "Link to raw file" again > EEG > 2D Sensor cap